10ky/clojure-chapter-one/README.md

 ## Usage

-To run this project in REPL, right click of two finger click the project.clj file and then select run REPL.
+To run this project in REPL, right click (PC) or two finger click (MAC) the project.clj file and then select run REPL.
 Execute the (-main) function once the project is loaded.